It all started back when I used to work at a grocery store.

 I HAD NO IDEA

 This was the very first site I would be doing for money.
-I had done very little research on how to price myself and my service before the meeting.
+I had done very little research on how to price myself and services before the meeting.

-I did remember reading about a pricing model where you basically estimate the number of hours it would take to build the site and then multiply that times your hourly rate.
+I did remember reading about a pricing model where you basically estimate the number of hours it would take to build a site and then multiply that times your hourly rate.

 Time to finally begin

 I started hashing out the site as quickly as I could.
-Not only because I wanted to deliver it on time but I wanted to maximize my profit—after all I had just spent about 2 hours (round trip to Starbucks in traffic + Meeting) in a meeting with my clients that I did not charge for.
+Not only because I wanted to deliver it on time but I wanted to maximize my profit—after all I had just spent about 2 hours (round trip to Starbucks in traffic + meeting) meeting with my clients that I did not charge for.

 The next week, I went back and forth with my clients working together on getting their site complete.